puzzithinker/pdf-merger-rust/TESTING.md

    ```

 3. **Test Steps:**
-   - Click "Select Files" and choose your test PDFs
+   - Click "Select Files" or drag/drop PDFs into the list
-   - Verify files appear in the list
+   - Verify files appear with order numbers and sizes; validation errors should show inline
-   - Use "Move Up" and "Move Down" to reorder
+   - Use "Move Up/Down" or "Top/Bottom" to reorder
-   - Click "Merge PDFs"
+   - Click "Merge PDFs" (button should be disabled if any file is invalid)
    - Choose output location
-   - Verify the merged PDF is created
+   - Verify the merged PDF is created and the "Open Output Location" button appears

 4. **Verify Results:**
    - Open the merged PDF